 A good way to add a further level of protection for your data is to encrypt the device that your data is stored on.
-This makes it very difficult for unauthorized individuals to access your data, as long as they do not have your username and password.
+This makes it very difficult for unauthorized individuals to access your data, as long as they do not have your username/password or recovery key.

 The following operating systems have data encryption built in: all you need to do is enable them.
 This information is for your personal device only.
-For encryption on a university-owned device, please contact the Technology Service Desk.
+For encryption on a university-owned device, please contact the Technology Service Desk at 253.879.8585 or firstname.lastname@example.org.

 Mac OS - FileVault